YottaDB/YDBDoc/MessageRecovery/errors.rst

 BOVTNGTEOVTN, Journal file xxxx has beginning transaction yyyy which is greater than end transaction zzzz

-MUPIP Error: This indicates that MUPIP JOURNAL command has found that journal file xxxx has beginning transaction yyyy which is greater than end transaction zzzz.
+MUPIP Error: This indicates that the MUPIP JOURNAL command has found that journal file xxxx has a beginning transaction yyyy which is greater than the end transaction zzzz.

 Action: Report the error with appropriate log messages to your YottaDB support channel.